National Council for Black Studies

 National Council for Black Studies (NCBS) is an organization dedicated to the advancement of the field of Africana/African American/Black Studies.
 It is a not-for-profit organization established in 1975.
-The National Council for Black Studies was founded by Dr. Bertha Maxwell-Roddey, the founding director of the Black Studies/Afro-American and African Studies Program at the University of North Carolina at Charlotte.
+The National Council for Black Studies was founded by Bertha Maxwell-Roddey, the founding director of the Black Studies/Afro-American and African Studies Program at the University of North Carolina at Charlotte.

 History

 Within the context of the Civil Rights Movement, a growing recognition of the need for the study of African-American world experience spurred student movements on several campuses for inclusive educations.
 The Black Studies movement (1968–1969) and the Black University concept (late-1960s) helped create more African and African diaspora-centered courses on various campuses.
 In April 1968, a national conference for Black teachers took place.

 Bertha Maxwell-Roddey spearheaded NCBS in 1975 as part of this larger movement for African American studies.
-However, before its inception, Maxwell-Roddey's pioneering work at UNC Charlotte included a Black Studies program that served as the inspiration and backdrop for the NCBS's structure, philosophy, and aims, in addition to the meetings and conferences that Dr. Maxwell-Roddey organized.
+However, before its inception, Maxwell-Roddey's pioneering work at UNC Charlotte included a Black Studies program that served as the inspiration and backdrop for the NCBS's structure, philosophy, and aims, in addition to the meetings and conferences that Maxwell-Roddey organized.

 UNC Charlotte

 Maxwell-Roddey realized the need for Black Studies education at UNC Charlotte and the Black Studies program at UNC Charlotte was integral to the creation of NCBS.
-Dr. Maxwell Roddey was the second black full-time professor at UNC Charlotte and also a co-founder of the Afro-American Cultural Center in North Carolina, now the Harvey B. Gantt Center for African-American Arts + Culture.
+Maxwell Roddey was the second black full-time professor at UNC Charlotte and also a co-founder of the Afro-American Cultural Center in North Carolina, now the Harvey B. Gantt Center for African-American Arts + Culture.
 She was also the national president of the Delta Sigma Theta sorority from 1992 to 1996.

 The Black Studies program at UNC Charlotte was conceptualized to address the "academic, intellectual, social, and economic life of the Black student."
 This was realized through a series of phases, which were levels of academic courses through which students would complete; they are as follows: